vermicida/watson-nlc-test/README.md

 }
 ```

-If you change the app server's host or port in the `config.json` document, remember to change them too in the webapp.
-Go to the `public/index.html` document and locate an AngularJS value called `apiUri`; then, change the URI to the server:
+If you change the app server's host or port in the `config.json` file, remember to change them too in the webapp.
+Go to the `public/index.html` file and locate an AngularJS value called `apiUri`; then, change the URI to the server:
 ```javascript
 .value("apiUri", "http://localhost:9000/")
 ```